Electrical and Computer Engineering

 Data Science (B.S., M.S., cert.)

 Tufts School of Engineering is uniquely positioned to offer an interdisciplinary data science program, expanding research in the field and providing students with state-of-the-art facilities to work on projects and hone their skills.
-The M.S. in Data Science is offered jointly by the departments of Computer Science and Electrical and Computer Engineering.
+Degrees in data science are offered jointly by the departments of Computer Science and Electrical and Computer Engineering.

 We develop the image processing and computer vision methods along with the computational systems that allow these machines to navigate their environment as well as the speech and natural language processing techniques required for robots to interact with people.
 Here at Tufts, design and analysis are key components of our program.
 Students may study a wide variety of topics including electric machines, semiconductor integrated circuits, VLSI design, biomedical engineering, microwaves and telecommunications, antennas and antenna systems, optical electronics, lasers, Fourier optics, fiber optics, digital image processing, semiconductor and optoelectronics materials, signal processing, switching circuit design, computer architecture, parallel processing, computer systems, and multimedia arts.